Faced with late-night protest at his home, Ismael Ozanne says he won't be intimidated

 Ozanne, who said his mother registered Black voters in Mississippi in 1964, said he and his daughters “didn’t talk about people trying to claim I’m a racist.”

 Ozanne, a Democrat, is running unopposed in the Nov.
-3 election for a third full term.
-He's been DA since 2010.
+3 election for a third full four-year term.
+He was appointed DA in 2010 by Democratic Gov. Jim Doyle.

 Get local news delivered to your inbox!